briandowns/openweathermap/README.md

 ## Forecast

-- Daily Forecast by x number of days with the same parameters from above.
+- Daily Forecast for given number of days with the same parameters from above.
 Mostly still in the works...

 ## Historical Conditions